My son Steve is 39 years old today. Here he is blowing out the candles on his 14th birthday.

 "Country Music is the White Man's Rap"

-“Country music is the white man’s rap,” says Tony Powell, sportscaster on the Don Imus show on the Fox Business network, (a razor-shania_twainsharp, smart and truly funny comedian, Powell has racked up appearances on “The Chris Rock Show,” NBC’s “Showtime at the Apollo” and a stint as the studio warm-up act for Bill Cosby).
+“Country music is the white man’s rap,” says Tony Powell, sportscaster on the Don Imus show on the Fox Business network, (a razor-sharp, smart and truly funny comedian, Powell has racked up appearances on “The Chris Rock Show,” NBC’s “Showtime at the Apollo” and a stint as the studio warm-up act for Bill Cosby).

 And the country music industry is “a community, they share their music and they share their songs,” adds Woody Fraser, top executive producer at Fox News’ the Huckabee Show.